Search 9 million+

 Query latency

-For AI agents, the bottleneck is the same.
-Without the relevant literature, LLMs fabricate incorrect arguments.
+For AI agents, we believe reliable autonomous mathematical discovery necessitates granular access to relevant literature.
+Many of the recent AI breakthroughs on Erdős problems turned out to be rediscoveries of results already in the literature.
+For example, 9/13 of DeepMind Aletheia’s meaningfully correct generated solutions were either classified as independent rediscoveries or identifications of results in existing literature.
+It is also true that LLMs often fabricate incorrect arguments.
 In our experiments, Claude answered a research-level algebraic geometry question incorrectly on its own, but correctly when given access to TheoremSearch as a RAG tool.

 How It Works